What It’s Like Being On TikTok When You Look Exactly Like Charli D’Amelio

 For other, less high-profile doppelgängers, it’s all pleasantries.

 “We didn’t interact much aside from liking posts, but it would be fun to get to know her!”
-Jordan, who goes by the TikTok username @chopstickbbydaddy, told Refinery29 over email after finding her doppelganger on TikTok, user @cringefactorx100, using Guey’s audio back in January.
+Jordan, who goes by the TikTok username @chopstickbbydaddy, told Refinery29 over email after finding her doppelganger on TikTok, user @cringefactorx100, using Geuy’s audio back in January.

 With the right makeup, @143joannagc found she looked eerily similar to @cryingsilver, and the 184.4k people who liked the video agreed.
 Likewise, 32.2k people agreed that @kidcrozby and @boundandbeautiful were practically twins when their hair was parted the same way.
 One of the most popular examples on TikTok is between users @jaxxster and @dearfauno: Their duet has 254.2K likes and over a thousand comments.“I screamed!
 This is crazy” wrote one user; “I’m freaking out” added another.
 The two have the same eyebrows and face shape, punctuated by their same braces.
 They’re also, Refinery29 learned after reaching out, actual twins.
 That happens sometimes.